 BCSC Notice of Hearing

 The BCSC’s Executive Director issued a notice of hearing alleging that Gardner obstructed justice by refusing to give information reasonably required for an investigation.
-You can find out more in the hearing file.

 The BCSC’s Executive Director issued a notice of hearing alleging that Liu, NuWealth Financial Group Inc. and CPFS Professional Financial Services Inc. traded securities without being registered.
-You can find out more in the hearing file.

 Report a Concern